-"To be an American against U.S. wars and aid to repressive regimes, you must be against the American empire, because that is where the impulse for war and aid come from.
-To be against the American empire, you must be against American exceptionalism, because that is where the impulse for empire comes from.
+"To be against U.S. wars and arms transfers to repressive regimes, you must be against the American empire, because that's where the impulse for war and arms transfers comes from.
+To be against the American empire, you must be against American exceptionalism, because that's where the impulse for empire comes from.
 War is the symptom, empire is the disease, and exceptionalism is the cause."

 I left the congressional staff in 2009 to write a book explaining why both parties in Congress support an imperial foreign policy of domination in the formerly colonized countries, and how to attack the sources of that support.
 The book was published in October 2010 by Algora Publishing.
 Click on this link to see the cover, read a summary, find links to reviews, and even buy it: The Turkey and the Eagle: The Struggle for America's Global Role.

 Here is an an excerpt from the Introduction, entitled The Real Issue.